ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

             self.material = material
     ```

--   Il tipo `HitRecord` dovrebbe essere modificato in modo da contenere anche un puntatore all'oggetto `Shape` che è stato «colpito» dal raggio: in questo modo si potrà risalire al `Material` da usare durante la risoluzione dell'equazione del rendering (un'alternativa è salvare `Material` anziché `Shape`).
+-   The `HitRecord` type should be modified to also contain a pointer to the `Shape` object that was "hit" by the ray: this way it will be possible to trace back to the `Material` to use during the resolution of the rendering equation (an alternative is to save `Material` instead of `Shape`).

 # Flat-renderer

--   Ora che abbiamo attribuito un `Material` a ogni `Shape`, è possibile creare un renderer un po' più interessante del tipo on/off usato nel nostro demo.
+-   Now that we have assigned a `Material` to each `Shape`, it is possible to create a slightly more interesting renderer than the on/off type used in our demo.

--   Nello specifico, potremmo implementare un semplice renderer che, invece di usare i colori bianco e nero, assegna a un pixel il colore del `Pigment` calcolato nel punto dove il raggio colpisce l'oggetto.
+-   Specifically, we could implement a simple renderer that, instead of using black and white colors, assigns to a pixel the color of the `Pigment` calculated at the point where the ray hits the object.

--   Il codice di pytracer implementa una classe base, [`Renderer`](https://github.com/ziotom78/pytracer/blob/f6431700cab1205632d32a0021b0cd4aace5cd4c/render.py#L24-L35), da cui derivano due classi [`OnOffRenderer`](https://github.com/ziotom78/pytracer/blob/f6431700cab1205632d32a0021b0cd4aace5cd4c/render.py#L38-L49) e [`FlatRenderer`](https://github.com/ziotom78/pytracer/blob/f6431700cab1205632d32a0021b0cd4aace5cd4c/render.py#L52-L69): quando si esegue il comando `demo` si può scegliere quale usare mediante il flag `--algorithm`.
+-   The pytracer code implements a base class, [`Renderer`](https://github.com/ziotom78/pytracer/blob/f6431700cab1205632d32a0021b0cd4aace5cd4c/render.py#L24-L35), from which two classes derive: [`OnOffRenderer`](https://github.com/ziotom78/pytracer/blob/f6431700cab1205632d32a0021b0cd4aace5cd4c/render.py#L38-L49) and [`FlatRenderer`](https://github.com/ziotom78/pytracer/blob/f6431700cab1205632d32a0021b0cd4aace5cd4c/render.py#L52-L69): when running the `demo` command, you can choose which one to use via the `--algorithm` flag.

 ---